 Plus, sticking with your bank could alleviate some of the stress associated with the application process, especially if you have borrowed from the institution in the past.

-Knowing what a competitive interest rate looks like is a crucial part of choosing the best lender for you.
-Before signing on with the first lender you see, look at the terms to make sure the repayment options meet your needs and compare its interest rate range to similar lenders.
+Knowing what a competitive interest rate looks like is crucial to choosing the best lender for you.
+Before signing on with the first lender you see, look at the terms to ensure the repayment options meet your needs and compare its interest rate range to similar lenders.

-You could qualify for more favorable terms or a lower rate with a different lender or institution, so make sure you’re aware of what a competitive rate will look like for your credit situation before starting the application process.
+You could qualify for more favorable terms or a lower rate with a different lender or institution.
+So, ensure you know what a competitive rate will look like for your credit situation before starting the application process.

 Some lenders may charge application or origination fees on top of interest, which can significantly increase the overall cost of the loan.
 Additionally, some may also charge a prepayment penalty if you pay off your loan ahead of schedule.

-Before applying for a loan, make sure to research these fees and, if possible, go for a lender that charges little-to-no fees to lessen the financial burden.
+Before applying for a loan, make sure to research these fees and, if possible, go for a lender that charges little to fees to lessen the financial burden.

 How to compare lenders